ianmhuff/maze_generator/maze_generator/readme.txt

   - There must be exactly one start node.
   - Nodes must be placed exactly 6 blocks apart (i.e. 5 blocks between each pair of nodes).
     - Nodes must all be aligned exactly correctly on the "grid" relative to one another.
+    - If you misplace a node, stand close to it and run /function maze:kill_nearest_node.
   - You don't necessarily need to fill in every space on the grid.
     - Nodes that are not grid-adjacent to at least one other node won't be included in the maze.
     - For example, the following are representations of valid layouts (o = start node):